iamtheratio/SMWCentral-Downloader-Patcher/README.md

 - Try running as administrator
 - Check that your antivirus isn't blocking the application

+**Updates not working?**
+- Ensure you have internet connectivity
+- Check that your antivirus isn't blocking the update process
+- Try manually checking for updates from Settings
+- Restart the application if update checks seem stuck

+### How the Auto-Updater Works
+The application includes a sophisticated update system designed to be safe and user-friendly:

+1. **Background Checking**: Every time you start the app, it quietly checks GitHub for new releases
+2. **User Notification**: If an update is found, you'll see a popup with release notes and options
+3. **Safe Download**: The update is downloaded to a temporary location and verified
+4. **Backup & Replace**: Your current version is backed up before installing the new one
+5. **Quick Restart**: The app closes and reopens with the new version (takes about 5-6 seconds total)
+6. **Automatic Cleanup**: Temporary files and backups are cleaned up automatically

+The updater is designed to be **completely safe** - if anything goes wrong during the update process, your original version will be automatically restored.

 ### Getting Help
 If you encounter issues:
 1. Check the application logs for error messages